gulp-community/gulp-pug/README.md

 ## Options

-All options supported by the [Pag API](http://jade-lang.com/api/) are supported
+All options supported by the [Pug API](http://jade-lang.com/api/) are supported

 __Note:__ `filename` option is taken from `path` property of incoming vinyl-file object.
 If you want to change it, use [gulp-rename](https://github.com/hparra/gulp-rename) before `gulp-pug` with desired path.